-All 11th and 12th grade students take IB courses.
+At West Sound Academy, all 11th and 12th-grade students take IB courses.

 While there are some similarities in that they are both eligible for college credit, there are many differences between the two programs.